This article was written by 3rd-degree Roger Gracie Jiu-Jitsu Black and fitness expert Nicolas Gregoriades.

 Climbing enhances strength, balance and weight distribution.
 What more could a jiu-jitsu fighter want?
 It's fun as hell too.

 Best for: Grip Strength

 Swimming is great for jiu-jitsu.
 In my opinion, it's far superior to running as a form of conditioning because there is no impact on the ankles, knees and hips.
 It lengthens and strengthens the muscles and opens up the back and shoulders - areas of the body which often tighten up after a lot of grappling.

 It's also excellent for breath control and strengthens the heart and lungs.
 It promotes rhythm and, when done at a slow pace, will help with over-training and recovery.

 The beauty of using equipment is that allows great control over the resistance variable of the exercise.
 When I use weights and kettlebells I tend to focus on compound, multi-joint movements such as full squats, barbell rows and Turkish get-ups.
 Using rubber cables/strands is also very effective as they more accurately simulate the tensile strength of an opponent.

 Gymnastic / Bodyweight Training

 If you wanted to, you could get in shape to grapple without ever using a pool, weight, cable or any other equipment for that matter.

-Moving the body through space using push ups, squats and pull ups is a challenging and effective way to build strength and/or endurance.
+Moving the body through space using push-ups, squats and pull-ups is a challenging and effective way to build strength and/or endurance.
 At the more challenging end of the spectrum, gymnastic style movements such as handstands and bridging develop pretty much every attribute.
-The animals drills are also great for co-ordination and agility.
+The animal drills are also great for coordination and agility.